| Title: | Checking and Simplifying Validation Rule Sets |

 simplify_rules()

-rules <- validator( rule1 = x > 1 , rule2 = x > 2 ) # rule1 is superfluous remove_redundancy(rules) # rule 1 is implied by rule 2 is_implied_by(rules, "rule1") rules <- validator( rule1 = x > 2 , rule2 = x > 2 ) # standout: rule1 and rule2, oldest rules wins remove_redundancy(rules) # Note that detection signifies both rules! detect_redundancy(rules)
+rules <- validator( rule1 = x > 1 , rule2 = x > 2 ) # rule1 is superfluous remove_redundancy(rules, verbose=TRUE) # rule 1 is implied by rule 2 is_implied_by(rules, "rule1", verbose=TRUE) rules <- validator( rule1 = x > 2 , rule2 = x > 2 ) # standout: rule1 and rule2, oldest rules wins remove_redundancy(rules, verbose=TRUE) # Note that detection signifies both rules! detect_redundancy(rules)rules <- validator( rule1 = x > 1 , rule2 = x > 2 ) # rule1 is superfluous remove_redundancy(rules, verbose=TRUE) # rule 1 is implied by rule 2 is_implied_by(rules, "rule1", verbose=TRUE) rules <- validator( rule1 = x > 2 , rule2 = x > 2 ) # standout: rule1 and rule2, oldest rules wins remove_redundancy(rules, verbose=TRUE) # Note that detection signifies both rules! detect_redundancy(rules)

-Check if rules are categorical
+Check whether rules are categorical

-is_categorical(x, ...)
+is_categorical(x, ...)is_categorical(x, ...)

 x |